dilliram-code/Daily-Python-Practice/day21-magic_methods/magicMethods.md

 `Implementation note:`

  If you implement `__add__` on a class, Python will call it for a + b.
 If it returns NotImplemented, Python will try the reflected method (`__radd__` on b) or give `TypeError`.

+**What is __repr__?**

+- `Goal`: Give an unambiguous string representation of the object.

+- Usually for developers (debugging, logging).

+- Should ideally look like valid Python code that could recreate the object.